Ravichandran Ashwin: 2019–24: Final years

 Ashwin played his last test match during India's tour of Australia in December 2024.
 He announced his retirement from international cricket on 18 December 2024.

 Domestic career

-Tamil Nadu

 Ashwin represented Tamil Nadu in domestic cricket.
 Ashwin made his first class debut for Tamil Nadu in the Ranji trophy match against Haryana in 2006 at the age of 20, taking six wickets.
 He made his List A debut in 2007 against Andhra, taking two wickets.
 His T20 debut came in a victory against Andhra in the interstate T20 tournament next month.
 He has represented the team in multiple seasons in the Ranji Trophy.
 Ashwin captained the Tamil Nadu team that won the Vijay Hazare Trophy in 2008-09 and reached the semi-finals in 2015.
 He was part of the team that reached the final of the tournament in 2019.

 Ashwin has also played for South zone team.
-Ashwin captained the India A side in the Deodhar Trophy in 2018.
-Ashwin played for Chemplast in the TNCA first division league until 2018 when he moved to Mylapore RC.
-He signed on to represent India Cements in 2020.
+He captained the India A team in the Deodhar Trophy in 2018.

-TNPL

-Ashwin was drafted in as the captain of the Dindigul Dragons franchise for the inaugural season of the Tamil Nadu Premier League (TNPL) T20 tournament.
-He has represented the same franchise for eight seasons, leading them to the title in the 2024 season and two finals in 2018 and 2019.